s9e/TextFormatter/docs/BuiltInFilters.md

 <dt>#email</dt>
 <dd>A well-formed email address.
 Uses ext/filter's FILTER_VALIDATE_EMAIL filter.
 The JavaScript version is much more lenient.</dd>

+<dt>#hashmap</dt>
+<dd>Requires a <code>map</code> option that is an associative array.
+At runtime, the attribute's value is replaced by the map's value of the same name.
+If no match is found, the original value is returned unless the `strict` option is set, in which case the attribute is invalidated.
+The map is case-sensitive.
+Also see <code>#map</code>.</dd>

 <dt>#identifier</dt>
 <dd>A string of letters, numbers, dashes and underscores.
 Matches <code>/^[-0-9A-Za-z_]+$/</code>.</dd>